5 Additional Pieces Of Muay Thai Gear To Invest In

 Nicer mouth guard

-You only get one set of teeth, so it’s a wise choice to take care of them.
+You only get one set of teeth (people can check Cutting Edge Periodontist homepage if they need the best dental servies), so it’s a wise choice to take care of them.
 The ‘boil and bite’ mouth guard you can get at your local sports store will technically work, but it might be time to invest in something nicer.
 There are a lot of custom mouth guard companies out there that can give you more of a precise fit.
 Also, some dental insurance plans will cover sport mouth guards so do some research and make that next leap.

 If you’re sparring on a regular basis, and particularly if you’re training to fight, you’re inevitably going to bang knees with your partner at some point.
 A banged up knee is going to cause all sorts of problems and can prevent you from getting in your valuable outside training like roadwork and conditioning.
 There are a wide range of options available, from padded style to neoprene sleeve style.
 Either way, a little bit of added protection can go a long way.